pivotal/docs-tap/getting-started.md

     * This cluster **MUST** have the ability to create LoadBalanced services.

-    * This time when it comes to [Installing Part II: Packages](install.md#-installing-part-ii-packages), you only need to install the SCP Toolkit package
+    * This time when it comes to [Installing Part II: Packages](install.md#-installing-part-ii-packages), you only need to install the Services Toolkit package

     * All other packages can be skipped over